 The Sam Houston State University Counseling Center Psychology internship is not accredited by the American Psychological Association.
 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979 Email: firstname.lastname@example.org

 The Sam Houston State University Counseling Center Psychology Internship is not a member of APPIC at this time.

 Internship Dates, Salary, and Benefits

-Salary: The internship appointment period is from the first week of August to the end of July, and carries a stipend of $25,080 for 12 months.
+Salary: The internship appointment period is from the first week of August to the end of July, and carries a salary of $25,080 for 12 months.
 Interns receive their salary in bimonthly increments.
 Interns are full-time (40 hours per week), benefits-eligible university employees.
 Interns are provided with the same basic benefits as other Sam Houston State University staff that include health insurance, paid sick leave and vacations, university holidays (approximately 15 days annually), free access to fitness center, and use of the library.
 Interns may also be approved for Professional Development Time by request, for dissertation preparation or defense, EPPP, job interviews and professional conferences.
 For more information on SHSU staff benefits, please visit: https://www.shsu.edu/dept/human-resources/benefits/index.html.